3scale/apisonator/docs/delete_stats.md

 Instead of deleting those stats keys automatically, Apisonator stores the service IDs in Redis so that their stats can be deleted later.
-There's a rake task to do that, `task:cleanup`.
+There's a rake task to do that, `stats:cleanup`.
 To run it, just send the Redis servers as a parameter like this, separated by spaces:
 ```
 bundle exec rake stats:cleanup["127.0.0.1:9998 127.0.0.1:9999"]